Keren Schweitzer, DMA

 Music Theory Faculty, Coordinator, Intro to Chamber Music

-Keren is a graduate of the University of Michigan, the Cincinnati College-Conservatory of Music and the Manhattan School of Music where she received her DMA in flute performance.
+Dr. Schweitzer is a graduate of the University of Michigan with honors, the Cincinnati College-Conservatory of Music and the Manhattan School of Music where she received her DMA in flute performance.
 Her principal teachers include Jeanne Baxtresser, Linda Chesis, and Byron Hester.